JOHNNY-fans/NormPULSE/README.md

-# [Model/Code]HierNorm: A Generative Approach with Distilled Knowledge and Tree Structure for Clinical Term Normalization
+# HierNorm: A Generative Approach with Distilled Knowledge and Tree Structure for Clinical Term Normalization
 <!-- select Model and/or Data and/or Code as needed>
 ### Welcome to OpenMEDLab! 👋